sbabic/swupdate/doc/source/roadmap.rst

 Support for further compressors
 ===============================

-SWUpdate supports image compressed with zlib.
+SWUpdate supports image compressed with following formats: zlib, zstd.
 This is a compromise between compression rate and speed to decompress the single artifact.
 To reduce bandwidth or for big images, a stronger compressor could help.
 Adding a new compressor must be careful done because it changes the core of handling an image.

 System Update
 =============